 Hernias are diagnosed radiographically.
 X-rays are the most accurate means of diagnosing a hernia, as it gives the veterinarian a look at what’s occurring inside the body.

 How do I Treat My Dog’s Post-Surgery Hernia?

 If surgery is required to treat the hernia, you can expect a 4-6 weeks recovery period.
-During this time, you may have one to two check-ups with the vet as well as instructions to keep the dog from excessive activity and to administer anti-inflammatory medications.
+During this time, you may have one to two check-ups with the vet, as well as instructions to keep your furry companion from excessive activity and to administer anti-inflammatory medications.